CentralMolecularZone/3D_CMZ/3D_CMZ_Analysis_Code/Paper_IV/PaperIV_README.md

-The subfolders contain code for further analysis and main figures.
+The subfolders contain code for further analysis and many key figures.
 3D_CMZ_Analysis_Code/Paper_IV/paper_figs/ contains code that was used to create the main overview figures in paper 4, including Figs 1, 3 and 4.

 3D_CMZ_Analysis_Code/Paper_IV/LBV_plots/ contains code and files used for the lbv plots and comparisons between methods (Figs 7, 8, 9, 10, 11).